huggingface/blog/decision-transformers-train.md

             replace=True,
             p=self.p_sample,  # reweights so we sample according to timesteps )
-        # a batch of dataset features (state, action, reward, done, returns, ...)
+        # a batch of dataset features
         s, a, r, d, rtg, timesteps, mask = [], [], [], [], [], [], []

         for ind in batch_inds: